stappersg/vBook/src/reference/vSL/stages.md

 }
 ```

-Stages do not need to be declared in order, but it is a good practice to do so.
+Stages do not need to be declared in the previous given order, but it is a good practice.

 ## Before queueing vs. after queueing

 vSMTP can process mails before the incoming SMTP mail transfer completes and thus rejects inappropriate mails by sending an SMTP error code and closing the connection.

-This early detection of inappropriate mails has several advantages :
+The advantages of an early detection of unwanted mails are:

-- The responsibility is on the remote SMTP client side,
+- The responsibility is on the remote SMTP client side.
-- It consumes less CPU and disk resources,
+- It consumes less CPU and disk resources.
 - The system is more reactive.

-However as the SMTP transfer must end within a deadline, a system facing a heavy workload may have difficulties to respond in time.
+However, as the SMTP transfer must to be completed within a deadline, heavy workload may cause a system to fail to respond in time.

-To protect against bursts and crashes, vSMTP implements several internal mechanisms like 'delay-variation' or 'temporary service unavailable messages', in accordance with the SMTP RFCs.
+To protect against bursts and crashes, vSMTP implements several internal mechanisms like 'delay-variation' or 'temporary service unavailable messages', in conformance with the SMTP RFCs.

 ## Context variables